-If you are a classified employee, annual vacations provide you with time away from your job.
+Classified Employees - Annual vacations provide you with time away from your job.
 The amount of vacation you are entitled to depends upon your status as exempt or nonexempt, the number of hours in your work week, and your length of service with the District.
 Classified employees accumulate paid vacation at rates established by collective bargaining agreements.
-Consult your bargaining agreement for information about vacation allowances or contact Human Resources.
+Consult your bargaining agreement for information about vacation allowances or contact the Human Resources Department.